NB. We've kept this page separate from our EMS/IR Metabolic Horse page as Cushings/PPID has its own complex metabolic circumstances.

 The endocrine system, aka the 'hormone' system, is basically a network of glands and organs located throughout the body, with the pituitary gland the Grand Master of all the glands in the endocrine system because it tells the other glands what to do.
 They all work together to secrete hormones, aka neurotransmitters - chemical messengers - that travel around the body in the blood, transmitting brain signals that play a vital role in controlling/regulating many of the body’s functions, by stimulating specific cells or tissues into action.

-Cushing's disease, aka PPID, results from a benign tumor on the pituitary gland.
+Cushing's Disease, aka PPID, results from a benign tumor on the pituitary gland.
 Which means, if the pituitary gland's function's gone wonky, this disrupts the entire hormone signalling which then disrupts many of the body's functions.
-This has a profoundly negative effect on the body with many spin-off symptoms and syndromes, i.e. the non-shedding of the coat and the eventual - and guaranteed - IR.
+This has a profoundly negative effect on the body with many spin-off syndromes, i.e. the non-shedding of the coat and the eventual - and guaranteed - IR.

 However, the biggest change comes from an excess of the adrenal gland hormones, adrenalin and cortisol, the two survival hormones; adrenalin prepares the body for 'fight/flight' so puts the body in a 'wired' state, while cortisol, the stress hormone, starts to shut down the energy-sapping systems in the body, i.e. digestion, in order to direct all the body's blood to the muscles so that the body is prepared for fight or flight.
 When these two hormones are permanently in control of the cockpit, the horse feels both wired and exhausted at the same time, which eventually leads to abject misery and chronic stress.